Acellera/moleculekit/doc/source/tutorials/system-prep/03-custom-residues-from-smiles.md

 - It removes any hydrogens already on the matched residue and re-adds them from the SMILES (`addHs=True`), so the hydrogen pattern is deterministic — no manual pre-stripping needed.
 - One SMILES per residue type; the templater handles every copy automatically and trims terminal atoms (OXT, terminal NH) for mid-chain residues.
 - Cross-residue covalent bonds — peptide bonds, glycosidic bonds, isopeptide bonds — are detected automatically; the boundary atom's H count is corrected so it is not over-protonated.
 - {py:meth}`~moleculekit.molecule.Molecule.templateResidueFromMolecule` is the same operation with a reference {py:class}`~moleculekit.molecule.Molecule` (e.g. a CIF) as the template instead of a SMILES string.
-It matches by atom name rather than MCS and copies the reference's bond orders and formal charges verbatim, so those must already be correct in the reference.
+It matches by atom name when the reference's names are unique and match the residue (ideal for a CIF), and falls back to element-and-connectivity matching otherwise (so an SDF works too); either way it copies the reference's bond orders and formal charges verbatim, so those must already be correct in the reference.

 ## Next